hackall360/codex-extended/README.md

 Codex CLI supports [MCP servers](./docs/advanced.md#model-context-protocol-mcp).
 Enable by adding an `mcp_servers` section to your `~/.codex/config.toml`.

+Dynamic plugin loading has been removed.
+All former plugins are now built into the core.

 ### Remote server/client mode

 Codex also includes a lightweight TCP server and client that let you run the agent on one machine and drive it from another.
 Launch the server with `cargo run -p codex-server` (or the `codex-server` binary) and connect using `cargo run -p codex-client` or the `codex-client` binary.
-The server boots the same `ConversationManager` used by the CLI, so plugins, MCP servers and other runtime features remain available when Codex runs in this remote mode.
+The server boots the same `ConversationManager` used by the CLI, so MCP servers and other runtime features remain available when Codex runs in this remote mode.

 ### Configuration